Boscia.jl: A review and tutorial: The Boscia framework

 \subsection{Optional settings}

 The framework is designed with flexibility and user control as primary objectives, providing extensive configurability throughout the solving process.
 Node and time limits are standard branch-and-bound parameters.
 As a traversal strategy, the node with the smallest lower bound is selected.
-The framework includes a number of branching strategies, varying in complexity and performance: \begin{itemize} \item most-infeasible branching which is simple and relatively effective for many problems, \item strong branching is costly since a few FW iterations are performed for each potential branching candidate, \item pseudo-cost branching strategies adapted to the nonlinear case, \item gradient-based branching, \item and hierarchy branching where the branching strategies are applied successively in a user-specified order. \end{itemize}
+The framework includes a number of branching strategies, varying in complexity and performance: \begin{itemize} \item most-infeasible branching, also known as most-fractional branching, which is simple and relatively effective for many problems \citep{bonami2013branching}, \item strong branching is costly since a few FW iterations are performed for each potential branching candidate \citep{applegate1998solution}, \item pseudo-cost branching strategies adapted to the nonlinear case \citep{benichou1971experiments,bonami2013branching,belotti2009branching}, \item gradient-based branching (\citet{belotti2009branching} use gradient information for scoring), \item and hierarchy branching where the branching strategies are applied successively in a user-specified order \citep{achterberg2009hybrid}. \end{itemize}

 The framework also incorporates a number of callback mechanisms.
 The B\&B callback is called right before the next node is evaluated and is utilized, for example, for logging.
 This enables users to monitor progress, extract the incumbent solution, and stop the algorithm early.
 Note that any user provided callback will be called before the internal callback mechanism.
 Additionally, a specialized branch callback, called during branching, allows users to selectively prevent the creation of child nodes, providing fine-grained control over the search tree exploration, for an example see \cref{sec:Examples:GraphIsomorphism}.
 In \citet{2025_MexiEtAl_Frankwolfeheuristic_2508-01299}, the various callbacks and node and time limits are used to implement a heuristic framework for quadratic problems based on Boscia.